 Annual Japanese Festivals That Can Inspire Your Event

 Japanese culture brings forth an atmosphere that is inescapably unique.
 When our clients hold their event in Japan, implementation of this special vibe is always requested, as it is exactly this uniqueness that makes holding an event in Japan worthwhile.
-When people ask us how they can get an idea of Japanese culture and where they can experience this kind of atmosphere best, occurrences where Japanese culture is celebrated are the best kind of examples to find inspiration.
+When people ask us how they can get an idea of Japanese culture and where they can experience this kind of atmosphere best, a Japanese festival, where culture is celebrated, is the best kind of example to find inspiration.

 When it comes to celebrating Japanese culture, nothing can compare to an authentic Japanese festival.
 If you are thinking about hosting an event in Japan and are looking for Japanese culturally, or festival-inspired theme ideas, or just want to find out more about the Japanese culture, the many annual festivals in Japan will most definitely inspire.
 Not only will you learn more about this fascinating country and its history, but you are also guaranteed a fun and memorable day, which correlates with the same goals our clients request for their attendees.
 Let’s take a look at some of the most popular and culturally-engaging annual Japanese festivals that can give ideas for the theme, feel and look of your event, as it is it possible to bring many of these festive elements into your personalized business celebration.

 Renowned as an iconic Japanese festival, the Gion Matsuri lasts the entire month of July.
 The float parades, or Yamaboko Junko, are the main events and take place on 17 and 24 July, but there is a whole assortment of festive evenings and street parties that precede this, called Yoiyama.
 These festive evenings normally involve incredible food and plenty of beer.